kaigidwani/hfoss2024-blogs/_posts/2024-05-06-patrick-hurley-godot-contribution.md

 ---

 ## What is Godot?
 Godot is an open-source game development engine for both 2d and 3d games.
-The project is a stadium, and was made as a closed source game dev engine back in 2001, remaining closed source until 2014 wwhen it adopted the MIT license.
+The project is a stadium, and was made as a closed source game dev engine back in 2001, remaining closed source until 2014 when it adopted the MIT license.
+It supports three different programming languages, C#, C++, and GDScript, which is Godot's own language, and can export to most non-console platforms.

 ![godot logo](../assets/2024-05-06-patrick-hurley-godot-contribution/godot-logo.webp)